aligzr/aligzr.github.io/_portfolio/portfolio-1.md

 ---
 title: "Concept 1"
-excerpt: "You can click "Concept 1" to access more renders iamges about Concept 1.
-It will be available at grabcad soon.
+excerpt: "You can click "Concept 1" to access more renders of Concept 1.
+It will be available soon at grabcad.